patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/carl_gustav_jung.jpg ) <!-- {_class="fragment"} -->

 Note:
-was a fan of this other guy.
+was a super fan of this other guy.
-… his archenemy, Carl Gustave Jung.
+… his archenemy.
+Carl Gustave Jung.

 (he actually looks like my grand father)

-Like most archenemies, they use to be friends.
+Like most **archenemies**, they use to be friends.
 Jung was the favorite disciple.
 Freud name him his sucesor and put him in charge of the International Psychoanalytical Association.

 --